-There are many Oktoberfest festival spins-offs too; the festival in Qingdao, China is the biggest outside Germany, attracting 3 million visitors each year.
+There are also many Oktoberfest festival spins-offs around the world; the festival in Qingdao, China is the biggest outside Germany, attracting 3 million visitors each year.

 Canada (Kitchener, Ontario) and Brazil (Blumenau) also have some of the largest Oktoberfests - a proven attraction for German tourists!

 If you’re in the US, then you could try out some of your newly learnt Oktoberfest vocabulary at Oktoberfest USA, which has been run in La Crosse, Wisconsin for the last 50 years.

 See you in October - at my local Wiesn celebrations in Vienna!